Vassiliy Jirov: Losing the title to Toney

 Jirov and Toney finally met on 26 April 2003, and Jirov suffered his first career defeat, when he lost the IBF cruiserweight title to Toney by a 12-round unanimous decision.
 On 9 August Jirov came back, beating fringe contender Ernest Mateen by knockout in seven rounds.

 On 6 November 2003 he won the NABO regional cruiserweight title with a six-round knockout of Joseph Kiwanuka in Phoenix.
 Jirov's next fight was against ex-heavyweight champion, Michael Moorer.
 Jirov was beaten by Moorer via TKO in the ninth round.
 Over the next six months, Jirov defeated Forrest Neal by knockout in round 3 and defeated Troy Beats by unanimous decision.
 His next fight was against former heavyweight and cruiserweight contender Orlin Norris.
 Jirov and Norris fought to a draw.

 In his first return bout to the cruiserweight division (April 20, 2006) he defeated Luke Munsen in a unanimous decision.

 On 14 July 2007 Jirov defeated Kenny 'The Raven' Craven by TKO in second round of 10 round scheduled bout.

 As a heavyweight, Jirov also lost to Joe Mesi by unanimous decision, after throwing a blow to Mesi that resulted in subdural bleeding near the fight's end.
 It also marked the downturn in Jirov's fighting career, and after a few more fights, he retired in 2009.

 Post-fight career in boxing

-Jirov lives in Arizona and works at the Scottsdale Boxing Club as a coach.
+Jirov lives in Dubai and is a coach at Boxing Golden Ring.
 Reflecting on his time as a fighter, Jirov said: “I travelled the world, got paid and kicked some ass.”